Learning doesn't take a vacation at Bucknell University.

 Learn how Bucknellians are spending their summers in this, the first in a two-part series.

-"We are studying the tectonic history of southern Colorado and northern New Mexico by gathering pressure and temperature estimates at which the rocks formed in the Wet Mountains and Santa Fe Range [see photo at top of page].
+"We are studying the tectonic history of southern Colorado and northern New Mexico by gathering pressure and temperature estimates at which the rocks formed in the Wet Mountains and Santa Fe Range.
 Using this data, we can uncover how these mountain ranges formed, how old they are, when they began shifting and how tall they used to be in the past.

 "I've always loved doing outdoor activities like hiking and camping, so what better major to pick than geology?
 This project is also close to my heart because I grew up in Colorado and now see the state in a different, yet very beautifully scientific, light."